SolveigBeen/SolBeen-CV-FE23/README.md

 The start page/Home includes a short personal presentation.
 Competences are divided into Job, Education, and Additional areas.
 Separate buttons will show each of these competences separatly.
 The second page/Projects there are links to selected Frontend prjects published on Git-hub.
 On this page there are also some screenshot images from the projects, placed in a 'carousel' to easy toggle the images.
 The last page/Contact includes a form where a web-site visitor can add a message for contact.
 When submitting the form the visitor's name is fetched to the confirming modal.
-For all pages it sis possible to switch between a light and dark color theme.
+For all pages it is possible to switch between a light and dark color theme.

 Technical Description: